Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Input Power and Power Source

-The first thing to look at when you are buying a plasma cutter is the power outlets and power source you have at home.
+The first thing to consider when buying a plasma cutter is the power outlets and power source you have at home.
 You will need two power sources to run a plasma cutter.
-The first one is for the machine itself and the second one for the air compressor to provide pressure.
-There are plasma cutting machines that come with an air compressor integrated within the machine so there is that option.
+The first one is for the machine itself, and the second one is for the air compressor to provide pressure.
+There are plasma cutting machines that come with an integrated air compressor, so that’s an option.

 Voltage and Power Input

-You also need to pay some attention to the form of electrical input that your plasma cutter will need.
+You also need to pay attention to the electrical input your plasma cutter requires.
 The more powerful and one can say heavy-duty industrial cutters use three-phase 480/277 V supplies.

-The most affordable plasma cutters and most suitable for home or small shop purposes will use US standard of 110/120V, 220/240V, or a dual supply that allows both types of input.
+The most affordable plasma cutters, and those most suitable for home or small shop use, will use US standards of 110/120V, 220/240V, or a dual supply that allows both input types.
 The only place you’re likely to find a three-phase machine is in an industrial setting.
-In most instances, it’s more useful to have a dual supply of 100v/200v.
+In most instances, it’s more useful to have a dual-supply 100v/200v.

 120v/110v Plasma Cutters